mohamedELBAHA/mair.community/episodes/episode-0104.md

 1:13:00 - Do you follow news about the startups' ecosystem in Morocco, what do you think about it, and what does miss it?

-1:13:00 - Do you follow news about the startups' ecosystem in Morocco, what do you think about it, and what does miss it?

 1:19:00 - What do you think about companies that do the offshoring?

 1:22:00 - After ten years of pushing startups, why can't we see some of them succeed now?